wormhole-foundation/docs.wormhole.com/token-register/tutorial-token-register.md

 ![](<../.gitbook/assets/Screen Shot 2022-05-19 at 5.20.59 pm.png>)

-🎉 You've sucessfully registered your token on the target chain now!&#x20;
+🎉 You've sucessfully registered your token on the target chain now!